ABB Ltd (ABB) Reveals an Earnings Mystery

-ABB Ltd (NYSE:ABB) went up by 1.56% from its latest closing price compared to the recent 1-year high of $35.28.
-The company’s stock price has collected 1.71% of gains in the last five trading sessions.
-Press Release reported on 07/06/21 that Aker Solutions Awarded Subsea Gas Compression Contract
+ABB Ltd (NYSE:ABB) went up by 2.30% from its latest closing price compared to the recent 1-year high of $35.41.
+The company’s stock price has collected 5.95% of gains in the last five trading sessions.
+Barron’s reported on 07/08/21 that ABB Is Becoming a Wall Street Darling.
+Shares Can Gain 50%.

 >> 7 Top Picks for the Post-Pandemic Economy <<